yzhan289/New-SIS-Bot/README.md

 pip install -U selenium
 ```

 This selenium bot allows you to register for classes on the Johns Hopkins SIS portal right at 7:00 AM, virtually guaranteeing a spot in all of your classes.
+This will also automatically sign you up for any waitlisted classes.